 Jumbo loan interest rates and fees are determined very much the same way as conventional or FHA mortgages.
 First, mortgage interest rates are greatly influenced by risk.
 It’s really simple, the less risk to the lender or bank, the lower the interest rate you the borrower will receive.
 Below we will detail some factors that determine Jumbo loan interest rates.

 Five primary factors when determining mortgage rates & risk:

-- Your Property & Purchase Type: Are you purchasing a primary home, second home, investment purchase?
-What about the property type – single-family, multi-family, condo?
+- Your Property & Purchase Type: Are you purchasing a primary home, a second home, or an investment purchase?
+What about the property type – single-family, multi-family, or condo?
 Interest rates will likely always be higher on any investment home purchases.
-Some lenders will also look at certain condos different than a regular single-family home and adjust rates accordingly.
+Some lenders will also look at certain condos differently than regular single-family homes and adjust rates accordingly.

 Fees and closing costs on Jumbo loans:

 Fees and closing costs are similar to other loan programs.
 There are no extra fees for doing a Jumbo loan.
 Like all mortgages, the fees will be established based on the loan amount, property state, and a verity of third parties involved.

 Additionally, the transaction type (purchase or refinance) will influence the overall costs.
 For example: for a purchase loan you would likely obtain a home inspection at a cost of $500-$1,500.
 For a refinance, this cost would not be needed.